mon-gmx/mon-gmx/README.md

 > Consider starting small by testing your ideas at local markets or through online platforms before committing to a full-scale retail operation.
 > Go back to a disciplined fitness lifestyle:
 >
-> Design a home workout routine using your kettlebell and resistance bands, incorporating your 24 years of weightlifting experience.
+> Design a home workout routine using your home equipment, incorporating your 24 years of weightlifting experience.
 > Explore alternative fitness options such as calisthenics, yoga, or outdoor activities like hiking or cycling.
 > Set specific fitness goals for yourself, such as increasing strength, improving endurance, or achieving specific lifts or movements.
 > Consider becoming certified as a personal trainer or fitness coach to formalize your knowledge and potentially offer training services to others.